openHPI/TeachingTeamGuidelines/docs/04_adding-content.md

 For the Thumbnail navigation thumbnails need to be created via thumbnail generator.
 [http://fb10mas01:81/]()  ([openhpi@hpi.de/openhpi]()) (contact person Dr. Haojin Yang) Those created thumbnail archives are added to the particular video in the admin interface.

+#### Slides ####

+The slide sets can be provided as a PDF download, just like normal reading material.
+Slides to the videos should be added directly to the video item.
+Collected slide sets additionally can be made available to download on the 'materials' web page.
+For mobile apps, only the slides that have been provided with the video item will be included.

+#### Audio ####

+For the optional provision of separate audio tracks for the videos, the same channels as have been introduced for the reading materials can be utilized.
+Audio streams can easily be produced with the ffmpeg tool.
+These audio streams can be added to the video item by means of the field 'audio'.

 #### Quizconception General Remarks ####